-The Budget of the Commonwealth provides General Funds in the amount of \$120,000 in each year of the 1998-2000 biennium for continuation of the labor-management relations grants.
-Additional restricted funds totaling \$308,500 in fiscal year 1999 and \$218,500 in fiscal year 2000 are provided for the Cabinet's information technology system, with major emphasis being placed upon network technology and technical expertise.
-Additional restricted funds in the amount of \$656,000 in fiscal year 1999 and \$470,000 in fiscal year 2000 are also provided in the Capital Budget for the enhancement of the Cabinet's imaging system.
+General Funds in the amount of \$120,000 in each year of the 1998-2000 biennium are recommended for continuation of the labor-management relations grants.
+Additional restricted funds totaling \$308,500 in fiscal year 1999 and \$218,500 in fiscal year 2000 are recommended for the Cabinet's information technology system, with major emphasis being placed upon network technology and technical expertise.
+Additional restricted funds in the amount of \$656,000 in fiscal year 1999 and \$470,000 in fiscal year 2000 are also recommended in the capital budget for the enhancement of the Cabinet's imaging system.